top of page

 Recycling

-LDPE wraps accepted in UK film-recovery schemes
+LDPE wraps can be accepted by many UK film-recovery schemes when kept reasonably clean and segregated

 Modular building’s speed is unbeatable—but only if each unit arrives in the same showroom condition it left the factory.
-Purpose-designed off-site construction protection such as modular shrink wrap is the simplest, lowest-cost way to keep water, dust and impact damage at bay during that critical journey from factory gate to final install.
+Purpose-designed off-site construction protection such as modular shrink wrap is the simplest, lowest-cost way to keep water, dust, and impact damage at bay during that critical journey from factory gate to final install.

 Protect every module, protect your programme.